-Generally, when you receive Services without a Medical Home Referral or from an Out-of-Network Provider, your Copayments and Coinsurance will be higher than when you see your Medical Home Provider or have a Medical Home Referral to see an In-Network Provider.
+Generally, when you receive Services from an Out-of-Network Provider, your Copayments and Coinsurance will be higher than when you see your Medical Home Provider to see an In-Network Provider.

 IMPORTANT NOTE: Your Plan only pays for Covered Services received from Out-of-Network Providers at Usual, Customary, and Reasonable rates (UCR) (see Section 14, Definitions).
 If an Out-of-Network Provider charges more than the UCR rates allowed under you Plan, that provider may bill you directly for the additional amount that is not covered by your Plan.
 That amount is in addition to any Deductible, Copayment, or Coinsurance for which you may be responsible, and does not accrue to your Out-of-Pocket Maximum or Essential Health Benefit Maximum.